Gingivectomy – Bloomington IL

 - Cosmetics: To restore normal appearance in the size of the teeth when the gum is covering too much of its surface.
 A gingivectomy will make the teeth appear longer and more proportional.

 - Functional/Esthetics: To remove overgrown gum tissue that has formed as a result of taking of certain drugs such as anti-seizure, anti-hypertensive and organ-transplant medications.

 - Bone and gum health around the teeth: A gingivectomy reduces deep gum pockets when the bone is not involved, which improves the bone and gum health around the teeth.

 About the Procedure

-While anesthetized, Dr. Noraian will remove the excess of gum tissue with a scalpel blade or a laser depending on tissue thickness.
-In most cases no sutures (stitches) are required.
-The surgical sites will be tender for 24-48 hours, and Dr. Noraian will provide medication to alleviate any discomfort you may experience.
-You will probably see Dr. Norarian for a follow-up appointment after two weeks so he can ensure you are healing properly.
+While anesthetized, Noraian will remove the excess gum tissue with a scalpel blade or a laser depending on tissue thickness.
+In most cases, you will not require sutures (stitches).
+The surgical sites will be tender for 24-48 hours, and Noraian will provide medication to alleviate any discomfort you may experience.
+You will probably see Noraian for a follow-up appointment after two weeks so he can ensure you are healing properly.